gvwilson/thirdbit/src/fiction/cloudherd/index.md

 He kicked one of the bundles.
 "Eh?
 What was so—urp!"

-In one smooth motion the soldier had rolled onto his feet and grabbed a handful of Grappa Gas's collar.
+In one smooth motion the soldier had risen to his feet and taken hold of Grappa Gas's collar.
 "With respect, honored, I'm grateful for the rescue," he panted.
 "But that's one of my men you're kicking, and I'll be thanking you to stop."

-He let go of Grappa Gas's coat.
+He let go.
 The cloudherd coughed.
 "Ah.
 Sorry, lad.